 While parent involvement and participation are valued, especially during the primary school years, you don’t have to volunteer for everything.
 And yes, you may buy bake sale items instead of spending hours in the kitchen – they taste just as good.

 Quit your job

 It may sound drastic, but if you feel that your role as parent has been diminished and that you only see your children when they are tired, grumpy and hungry at the end of a long day, you could consider home education.
 The home environment is less pressured, you can follow your own programme rather than the prescribed school schedule, and you can restore some balance by spending the best hours of your day together.
-Home education providers such as Impaq help make the switch seamless and offer all the support you may need.
+Home education providers help make the switch seamless and offer all the support you may need.

 Give yourself a break

 When you’re in the middle of the madness of managing work, family, and everything in-between, it’s easy to feel overwhelmed.
 But remember, no parent is perfect, so don’t hold yourself to some unattainable standard.
 Instead, pat yourself on the back – you’re doing great!